Martin36/FEVER2021_SharedTask/README.md

 Here we use a TF-IDF matrix with unigrams, bigrams and trigrams to retrieve the most relevant sentences from the documents.
 Feel free to change the parameters `--n_gram_min` and `--n_gram_max`, to see if you get a better accuracy.

 #### Optional: Calculate sentence retrieval accuracy
-If you want to see how well the sentence retrieval performed, run the following code:
+If you want to see how well the sentence retrieval performed, run the following code (remember to set **k** accordingly):

 ```
 python src/sent_retrieval/calculate_sentence_retrieval_accuracy.py \